-Within FAIM, several leading conferences in Artificial Intelligence will be held together in July 2018, including:
+MRC 2018 was a workshop at the Federated AI Meeting (FAIM).
+Within FAIM, several leading conferences in Artificial Intelligence were held together in July 2018, including:

 MRC aims to bring together researchers and practitioners from different communities, both in industry and academia, to study, understand, and explore issues surrounding context and to share their problems, techniques and success stories across different areas.
 By considering modelling and reasoning approaches for contextualised systems from a broad range of areas, the workshop will facilitate the sharing of problems, techniques, and solutions.
 The workshop covers different understandings of what context is, different approaches to automatically learn about context from data and to modelling context, mechanisms and techniques for (structured) storage of contextual information, effective ways to retrieve it, and methods for enabling integration of context and application knowledge.